Perception-Aware Policy Optimization for Multimodal Reasoning: Results

 \subsection{Main Results}

-\paragraph{\ours consistently outperforms GRPO and DAPO for multimodal reasoning.} We present the main results on both 3B and 7B base models in Table~\ref{tab:main table}.
+\paragraph{\ours consistently outperforms GRPO and DAPO for multimodal reasoning.} We present the main results on both 3B and 7B base models in \textbf{Table~\ref{tab:main table}}.
 The $\Delta_{rel}^\%$ denotes the average relative gain against the GRPO/DAPO baseline across all tasks. \ours shows consistent overall improvements (4.4\%-17.5\%), with identical training dataset, rollout space and reward design, compared to the baselines.
-In Figure~\ref{fig:training_dynamics}, we further present a comparison of training dynamics based on the accuracy rewards on ViRL39K. \ours showcases faster learning even from the early steps.
+In \textbf{Figure~\ref{fig:training_dynamics}}, we further present a comparison of training dynamics based on the accuracy rewards on ViRL39K. \ours showcases faster learning even from the early steps.
 While DAPO-7B encounters model collapse in later stages, \oursdapo continues to improve steadily, demonstrating the efficacy of the proposed Double Entropy regularization.
+In \textbf{Appendix~\ref{app:dapo_baseline_w_ent}}, we further explore regularizing the DAPO baseline with our proposed entropy-based loss and demonstrate improvements over the stronger, regularized DAPO baseline.
+In \textbf{Appendix~\ref{app:attention_analysis}}, we provide additional qualitative analysis of the attention patterns, illustrating how \ours encourages stronger and more accurate attention to the image patches.

 \paragraph{More significant improvements on vision-dependent reasoning.} The performance gains are more pronounced on the vision-dependent subset, leading to a relative gain of 8.0\%-19.1\%.
 This aligns with our expectation regarding the impact of \oursloss, as it encourages visually dependent responses.